jina-ai/jina/.github/2.0/COOKBOOK-Executor.md

 ### Method Returns

-Method decorated with `@request` can return `Optional[DocumentSet]`.
+Methods decorated with `@request` can return `Optional[DocumentSet]`.
 If not `None`, then the current `Request.docs` will be overridden by the return value.

-If return is just a shallow copy of `Request.docs`, then nothing happens.
+If the return is just a shallow copy of `Request.docs`, then nothing happens.

 ### YAML Interface

-Executor can be load from and stored to a YAML file.
+An Executor can be loaded from and stored to a YAML file.
 The YAML file has the following format:

 ```yaml
 jtype: MyExecutor